Safe and Welcoming Schools

 Exemplar: Family Support Advocates identify systems of community supports and connect individual families with those systems.
-Supports could include: counseling resources, housing and employment connections, career education and training, etc.
+Supports could include: counseling resources, housing and employment connections, career and technical education and training, etc.

 When families send their children to school they expect the school to keep their children safe from harm, both physical and emotional.
 SchoolSafety.gov provides tools and resources to help schools create safer school environments.
 This short document with 1-pagers on 8 different categories is a good place to start.
 Topics include bullying, emergency planning, cybersecurity, and more.

 The School Culture & Climate Brief from the University of Nebraska Lincoln details how ensuring physical safety at schools improves both the emotional safety of learners as well as academic achievement.
 They state that, “safety goes beyond physical security; safety is important because it creates a sense of security in school that fosters student learning and support.”
 Additionally, the National School Climate Center (NSCC) provides research that shows how improving school climate reduces instances of bullying.

 All efforts to improve safety or create a welcoming environment will be more effective when attempted in partnership with families and community members.
 The Collaborative for Academic, Social, and Emotional Learning (CASEL) indicates that one of the key Indicators of Sitewide SEL is that “families and staff have regular and meaningful opportunities to build relationships and collaborate to support youth social, emotional, and academic development.”
 Effectively implemented social emotional learning leads to increased safety and improved academic achievement for all learners.
 CASEL also suggests that schools need to work with community partners to align efforts with the community-at-large.